taureandyernv/notebooks-extended/getting_started_notebooks/rapids-crash-course.md

 ### Introduction
 cuDF is the fundamental library in RAPIDS.  cuDF lets you create and manipulate your dataframes, which all other libraries use to model, infer, regress, reduce, and predict outcomes.
 It's API is designed to be similar to Pandas.

 Sometimes the dataframe is larger than your available GPU memory.
 Dask is used to help our algorithms scale up and using distributed computing.
-Using Dask for your distributed computing calculations, whether you have a single GPU, multiple GPUs, or multiple nodes with signle or multiple GPUs, you can process your dataframe no matter the size, just like a regular CPU cluster.
-Unfortunately, Dask won't work on Colab, so you need to provision your own machine.
+Whether you have a single GPU, multiple GPUs, or multiple nodes with single or multiple GPUs, you can use Dask for your distributed computing calculations andorchstrate the processing of your GPU dataframe, no matter the size, just like a regular CPU cluster.
+Unfortunately, Dask won't work on Colab, so you need to provision your own machine, like and [AWS dask Cluster]() (*link to blog coming soon*).

 Let's get started with a couple videos!